scala/docs.scala-lang/_overviews/toolkit/sttp-string-body.md

 ---
-title: How to send an HTTP request with a body?
+title: How to send a request with a string body?
 type: section
-description: How to send an HTTP request with a body using the Scala Toolkit.
+description: Sending a string body with sttp
-num: 21
+num: 30
 previous-page: sttp-query-parameters
-next-page: sttp-request-body-custom
+next-page: sttp-json-body
 ---

 {% include markdown.html path="_markdown/install-sttp.md" %}